OWelton-Rosie/Taskifier/README.md

 **Or:**

-If you're using VSCode, install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension, then right-click on `index.html` and select "Open with Liver Server"
+If you're using VSCode, install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension, then right-click on `index.html` and select "Open with Live Server"